-It encompasses all transactions declared by Member States of the European Union (EU) with one another.
+It encompasses all transactions declared by Member States of the European Union INTRA-EU TRADE.
+(EU) with one another.
 For the analysis of intra-EU trade, only exports have been taken into account.
 Actually, intra-EU trade as reported by EUROSTAT covers both arrivals (i.e. imports) and dispatches (i.e. exports).
 Because of different valuation principle (CIF > FOB), arrivals should be slightly higher than dispatches.
 This is one of the main reasons explaining asymmetries between import and export figures.
 In general, bilateral comparisons between MS of intra-EU flows have revealed major and persistent discrepancies.
 Therefore, comparisons dealing with intra-EU trade statistics and related results have to be taken into account cautiously and should consider the existence of these discrepancies.
-For more information, please visit "Ouality Report on International Trade http://ec.europa.eu/eurostat/documents/3888793/6182577/KS-TC-14-009-EN-N.pdf.
+For more information, please visit "Ouality Report on International EUROSTAT's Trade Statistics", at http://ec.europa.eu/eurostat/documents/3888793/6182577/KS-TC-14-009-EN-N.pdf.